lotusnprod/lotus-manuscript/manuscript.md

 This involves a steep learning curve which tends to discourage end-users.
 Furthermore, traditional ways to query electronic NP resources such as structural or spectral searches are currently not within the scope of Wikidata and, thus, are addressed in LNPN.
 Using the pre-existing COCONUT template, LNPN hosting allows the user to perform structural searches by drawing a molecule, thereby addressing the current lack of structural search possibilities in Wikidata.
-Since metabolite profiling by Liquid Chromatography (LC) - Mass Spectrometry (MS) is now routinely used for the chemical composition assessment of natural extracts, future versions of LOTUS and COCONUT are envisioned to be augmented by predicted MS spectra and hosted at [https://naturalproducts.net/](https://naturalproducts.net/) to allow mass, fragment and spectral-based queries.
+Since metabolite profiling by Liquid Chromatography (LC) - Mass Spectrometry (MS) is now routinely used for the chemical composition assessment of natural extracts, future versions of LOTUS and COCONUT are envisioned to be augmented by predicted MS spectra and hosted at [https://naturalproducts.net/](https://naturalproducts.net/) to allow mass and spectral-based queries.
 To facilitate queries focused on specific taxa (e.g., "return all molecules found in the Asteraceae family"), a unified taxonomy is paramount.
-As the taxonomy of living organisms is a complex and always evolving field, all the taxon identifiers from all accepted taxonomic DB for a given taxon name were kept.
+As the taxonomy of living organisms is a complex and constantly evolving field, all the taxon identifiers from all accepted taxonomic DB for a given taxon name were kept.
-This implies that for a given name, multiple taxonomies from different taxonomic DB are allowed.
 Initiatives such as the [Open Tree of Life](https://tree.opentreeoflife.org/) (OTL) [@doi:10/ggkjbt] will help to gradually reduce these discrepancies, the Wikidata platform should support such developments.
 OTL also benefits from regular expert curation and new data.
 As the taxonomic identifier property for this resource did not exist in Wikidata, its creation was requested and obtained.